-St. John strives to maintain one of the lowest in the surrounding area.
+St. John the Evangelist strives to maintain one of the lowest tuition rates in the surrounding area.
 The parish very generously underwrites the school, and for the second consecutive year, there will be no tuition increase.

-Does St. John the Evangelist participate in the Milwaukee Parental Choice Program?
+Does St. John the Evangelist participate in the Parental Choice Program?

-Beginning with the 2017-2018 school year, SJE will participate in both the Milwaukee and the Wisconsin Parental School Choice Programs.
+We participate in both the Milwaukee and the Wisconsin Parental School Choice Programs.
 Open enrollment for these programs begins on February 1st.
-Families who wish to enroll in our school and participate in one of the Parental choice programs are encouraged to apply as soon as possible, as seats are very limited.
+Families who wish to enroll in our school and participate in one of the Parental Choice programs are encouraged to apply as soon as possible, as seats are limited.

 When is open enrollment?